-If you’re interested in earning affiliate income, here are six affiliate programs to get you started.
+If you’re interested in earning affiliate income, here are a few affiliate programs to get you started.

 ShareASale offers pay-per-sale, pay-per-lead, and pay-per-click programs, with a minimum payout of $50.
-ShareASale is my favorite affiliate program because of their large marketplace (they have tons of blogger friendly programs) and the ease of use.
+ShareASale is my favorite affiliate program network because of their large marketplace (they have tons of blogger-friendly affiliate programs) and the ease of use.
 If you want to make money through affiliate marketing, I highly recommend you give ShareASale a try.

-Here are a few of my favorite ShareASale merchants:
+Here are a few of ShareASale affiliate programs for you to check out: